 If you don’t know what that title means, it’s because of the date – May the 4th be with you. 🙂

-This is my 30th post already, and I just wanted to say a quick thank you to those who have been reading, commenting, liking and following this collection of randomness so far.
+There are a few things I wanted to mention in this post.
+Firstly, I wanted to note that I’ve been writing this blog for a few months now, and therefore take the opportunity to say thank you to those who have been reading, commenting, liking and following this collection of randomness so far.
 It’s my first foray into blogging, and I’m not trying to do anything fancy or change the world with it.
 I mainly just felt inspired to share some of my experiences, thoughts, favourite things, etc, having enjoyed the blogs and Youtube videos of various others.
 If it interests and entertains people, then that’s awesome.
 I have been jotting down ideas for various posts I could do here, meaning there’s potential for me to keep wittering on for some time yet!

 There is a secondary motive for getting a bit more involved on social media as well – not particularly being a heavy Facebook user, and not being a Twitter user at all until this.
 And that’s the fact that I’m hoping to move to London during the year – I say ‘hoping’, it’s taken a long time to get to this point for various reasons, so saying it is tempting fate a bit!
 But I figure that following accounts and bloggers who know about the city could come in handy, for advice on places to visit, things to do, people to meet, useful smartphone apps, etc. I’m comfortable getting around there, having visited a lot in the past to see relatives, and I should be able to continue my current job through homeworking there, so in that sense it won’t be too daunting or problematic.
 But living there rather than being a tourist will still be different of course.
 I’m really looking forward to it though, and it’ll be interesting to blog about the things I discover when I’m there I’m sure.